RAIR: A Rule-Aware Benchmark Uniting Challenging Long-Tail and Visual Salience Subset for E-commerce Relevance Assessment: Benchmark Construction

-While some state-of-the-art methods have begun to incorporate explicit rules as a modeling factor \citep{TaoSR1}, existing public benchmarks \cite{shoppingqueries} generally lack annotations for this crucial dimension.
-This creates a significant gap between academic evaluation and real-world industrial scenarios.
-To bridge this gap and meticulously assess the rule-following capabilities of modern models, we augmented each sample in our benchmark with a checklist of the specific rules governing its relevance judgment.
+While explicit rules are vital for industrial relevance, public benchmarks typically lack such annotations.
+To bridge this gap and enable rigorous assessment of rule-following capabilities, we augment each RAIR sample with a checklist of governing rules, constructed via a model-assisted, human-verified pipeline.

-To generate these annotations with high fidelity, we employed a reverse-engineering approach using a large language model (LLM).
-First, to manage the prompt's context length and improve accuracy, we stratified the benchmark samples into slices based on their relevance label ($y$) and industry ($c$).
-The complete set of rules, $R_{\text{all}}$, was manually partitioned into smaller, contextually relevant subsets, $R'_{y,c}$, each corresponding to a specific slice.
-For each query-item pair $(Q, I)$ within a slice, we constructed a prompt that included the sample, its corresponding rule subset $R'_{y,c}$, and a task instruction.

-We then prompted the LLM to perform $k$ independent inferences to identify the applicable rules.
-Let $\mathcal{M}_i(Q, I, R'_{y,c})$ be the set of rules identified by the LLM in the $i$-th inference.
-The final annotated rule checklist for the sample, $R_{(Q,I)}$, is derived by retaining only those rules identified in at least two inferences to ensure robustness:

-where $\mathbb{I}(\cdot)$ is the indicator function.
-This filtering process mitigates noise and spuriousness in the annotations.
-We emphasize that this rule checklist is intended strictly for evaluation and should not be incorporated into any model training procedures.
+\textbf{Model-based Pre-annotation.} We employed a reverse-engineering approach using Qwen3-235B-Instruct to generate initial candidates.
+To handle context limits, we first partitioned the full rule set $R_{\text{all}}$ into context-specific subsets $R'_{y,c}$ based on relevance label $y$ and industry $c$.
+For each sample $(Q, I)$, the LLM performed $k$ independent inferences.
+To ensure robustness and mitigate hallucination, we aggregated these results via majority voting: